MCU Connection Guide

 USB ID Search Results

-After executing the command, the terminal will display a device ID similar to the one below (example):
+After executing the command, the terminal will display a device ID similar to the example below:

-- ✅ Can be used directly: If the ID is labeled as
+✅ Ready to Use: If the ID is labeled as

-Klipperafter theusb-field - ⚠️ Firmware needs to be reflashed: If the ID is labeled as
+⚠️ Requires Flashing: If the ID is labeled as

 CAN ID Search Results

-After executing the command, judge based on the actual situation:
+After executing the command, please judge based on the actual situation:

-Total 0 uuids foundis displayed, possible causes include:- CAN network configuration error
+Total 0 uuids foundis displayed, possible reasons include:- Incorrect CAN network configuration

-- CAN speed mismatch (ensure the host, main board, and tool board speeds are consistent)
+- CAN rate mismatch (ensure host, mainboard, and toolboard rates are consistent)

-- The ID is already in use (needs to be masked in the configuration, then power off and restart)
+- The ID is already occupied (needs to be masked in the configuration, then shutdown, power off, and restart)

 RS232 ID Search Results